mll-lab/laravel-query-log/README.md

     composer require mll-lab/laravel-query-log

 That's it.
 Laravel's package discovery will automatically kick in.

+## Configuration

 All database queries are written to `storage/logs/query.log` by default.

-## Configuration

-If you want to change the defaults, publish the configuration file:
+If you want to change the location, publish the configuration file:

-    php artisan vendor:publish --provider="MLL\LaravelQueryLog\LaravelQueryLogServiceProvider" --tag=config
+    php artisan vendor:publish --tag=query-log-config